Why Do You Need Istio When You Already Have Kubernetes?

 Envoy

 Envoy is the default sidecar proxy in Istio.
-Istio extends its control plane based on Enovy’s xDS protocol.
+Istio extends its control plane based on Envoy’s xDS protocol.
 We need to familiarize ourselves with Envoy’s basic terminology before talking about Envoy’s xDS protocol.
 The following is a list of basic terms and their data structures in Envoy; please refer to the Envoy documentation for more details.

 image